zulip/zulip/docs/dev-remote.md

 ##### Syncing changes

-The easiest way to see your changes on your remote dev server is to **push them to GitHub** and them **fetch and merge** them from the remote server.
+The easiest way to see your changes on your remote development server is to **push them to GitHub** and them **fetch and merge** them from the remote server.

 For more detailed instructions about how to do this, see our [Git & GitHub Guide][rtd-git-guide].
 In brief, the steps are as follows.